Want to fall in love with Oaxaca as much as I did?

 How to get to Mitla from Oaxaca:

-I got to Mitla by taking a shared taxi from the corner of Highway 90 and De Los Derechos Hermanos (Human Rights Street), right near the baseball stadium (Google Maps).
-If you stand on the corner in front of the BMW dealership/repair shop, the red and white shared taxis, as well as buses, will come by one after another.
+- I got to Mitla by taking a shared taxi from the corner of Highway 90 and De Los Derechos Hermanos (Human Rights Street), right near the baseball stadium (Google Maps).
+If you stand on the corner in front of the BMW dealership/repair shop, the red and white shared taxis and buses will come by one after another.
 I got a taxi that said “Mitla” on a sign in its window.
-A taxi cost me MXN$40 (US$2), while a bus cost MXN$20 (US$1).
+It cost me MXN$40 (US$2), while a bus cost MXN$20 (US$1).
+I was told that taxis wait around to fill up before leaving.
+Mine did not.
+It left with just me in the car, and I was the only passenger most of the way.

-Taxis are quicker (45 minutes) than buses (over 1 hour), but my taxi driver drove way too fast and took too many risks passing cars on Highway 190 compared to the bus.
+- Taxis are quicker (45 minutes) than buses (over 1 hour), but my taxi driver drove way too fast and took too many risks passing cars on Highway 190 compared to the bus.

-The taxi driver dropped me off in the center of town.
-I then walked for about 15 minutes to the ruins.
+- I then walked for about 15 minutes to the ruins.
 It was a bit hard finding the entrance to Mitla because what street the entrance is on is not indicated on Google Maps.
 Just look for signs pointing to the Arsenal Mercado.
 The entrance is across from a parking lot that is next to the market.

 How to get back to Oaxaca from Mitla:

-The bus station (Google Maps) in Mitla is a 15-minute walk from the ruins.
-I had to wait for 20 minutes for the bus.
-The ride cost me MXN$20 (US$1).
-The bus stops and picks up and drops off passengers whenever someone needs to get on and off.
+- The bus stops to pick up and drop off passengers whenever someone needs to get on and off.
 It also stops at the bus station in Tlacolula, so if you want to combine a visit to Mitla and the Sunday market in Tlacolula or combine Mitla and Yagul, you can.

-- COST: MXN$85 (US$4.25)
+- COST: MXN$95

 - LOCATION: Google Maps